yn785/Visualization-of-Electric-power-selling-price-index-in-Canada/README.md

 - seaborn
 - numpy
 - folium
+- scikit-learn

-You can install these dependencies using pip: pip install pandas seaborn numpy folium
+You can install these dependencies using pip: pip install pandas seaborn numpy folium scikit-learn

 ## Code